NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Methodology

 \section{Methodology}

 We propose the \textbf{NULL-Space Network (NS-Net)}, a novel framework designed to decouple semantic information embedded in CLIP features, preserving only the components relevant to forgery detection, which significantly improves the model’s generalization ability.
-As illustrated in Figure \ref{fig:backbone}, our architecture begins with a Patch Selection strategy tailored to accommodate the fixed input size of CLIP, ensuring that potential forgery traces are retained.
+As illustrated in Figure \ref{fig:backbone}, our architecture begins with a Patch Selection strategy to preserve fine-grained artifacts by selecting patches with the highest and lowest spectral entropy.
 We then project the visual features extracted from CLIP’s image encoder onto the NULL-Space of the semantic information, thereby effectively removing irrelevant or confounding semantics.
 The resulting task-specific features are subsequently leveraged in a contrastive learning setup, which not only guides the linear classification layer but also models the intrinsic distributional differences between real and AI-generated images, beyond simple categorical prediction.
 The following sections elaborate on the proposed methodology in detail.